Francys Arsentiev

-Francys Arsentiev (January 18, 1958 – May 24, 1998) became the first woman from the United States to reach the summit of Mount Everest without the aid of bottled oxygen, on May 22, 1998.
-She then died during the descent.
+Francys Arsentiev (January 18, 1958 – May 24, 1998) was the first American woman to reach the summit of Mount Everest without using bottled oxygen, on May 22, 1998.
+Both she and her husband, Sergei Arsentiev, died during the descent.
+Her body was visible to climbers until 2007, when it was moved from view.

-Early life, education and career

-Francys Yarbro Distefano-Arsentiev was born Francys Yarbro, on January 18, 1958, in Honolulu, Hawaii, to John Yarbro and his wife Marina Garrett.
-At age six, her father took her to the Colorado mountains.
-Growing up, she attended The American School in Switzerland and schools in the United States.
-Arsentiev attended Stephens College before ultimately graduating from the University of Louisville.
-She then received a Master's degree from the International School of Business Management in Phoenix.
-Arsentiev worked as an accountant in Telluride, Colorado during the 1980s.

 Climbing

-In 1992, Yarbro married Sergei Arsentiev.
-Together, they climbed many Russian Peaks, including the first ascent of Peak 5800m, which they named Peak Goodwill, as well as Denali via the West Buttress.
+In 1992, Francys married Russian climber Sergei Arsentiev.
+She had a son, Paul Distefano, from a previous relationship.
+The Arsentievs climbed many Russian peaks, including the first ascent of Peak 5800m, which they named Peak Goodwill, as well as Denali via the West Buttress.
 Arsentiev became the first U.S. woman to ski down Elbrus, and she summitted its east and west peaks.
 By this time, she had developed an interest in becoming the first U.S. woman to summit Everest without the use of supplemental oxygen.
+Her son later said, "I don't know why she decided she had to do it without oxygen, but I think she felt like she needed to prove something."